mckeon/elevator-aim/README.md

 You are tasked with designing an API for an elevator control system.
 Your API needs to account for the following scenarios:

--[x ] A person requests an elevator be sent to their current floor -[ ] A person requests that they be brought to a floor -[x ] An elevator car requests all floors that it’s current passengers are servicing (e.g. to light up the buttons that show which floors the car is going to)
+-[x ] A person requests an elevator be sent to their current floor -[x ] A person requests that they be brought to a floor -[x ] An elevator car requests all floors that it’s current passengers are servicing (e.g. to light up the buttons that show which floors the car is going to)
 -[ ] An elevator car requests the next floor it needs to service